 Join us live on Tuesday 28th July at 12:00 EDT on our Facebook page, where we will review the study and discuss the findings.
 As additional background, you may also wish to read our interview with Drs.
 Irina and Michael Conboy, which we did shortly after the study was published.

 As usual, the Lifespan Heroes, our monthly patrons, will have the opportunity to join us live on the call to join in with the discussion directly.
-If you are interested in becoming a Lifespan Hero, you can learn more about that here.

 We would like to ask you a small favor.
 We are a non-profit foundation, and unlike some other organizations, we have no shareholders and no products to sell you.
 We are committed to responsible journalism, free from commercial or political influence, that allows you to make informed decisions about your future health.